Funeral of H.M.E.H the Grand Master, Fra’ Giacomo Dalla Torre del Tempio di Sanguinetto

-Today in Rome the funeral was celebrated of the Prince and 80th Grand Master of the Sovereign Order of Malta, Fra’ Giacomo Dalla Torre del Tempio di Sanguinetto, who passed away on 29th April in Rome after an incurable disease.
+Rome, 5 May 2020 – Today the funeral was celebrated of the Prince and 80th Grand Master of the Sovereign Order of Malta, Fra’ Giacomo Dalla Torre del Tempio di Sanguinetto, who passed away on 29th April in Rome after an incurable disease.

-In the church of the Order of Malta of St. Maria in Aventino, in compliance with the restriction measures for Covid19, the funeral was celebrated in a limited form so it could be repeated four times over the same day to allow relatives, the Order’s government, the closest collaborators, a diplomatic representation as well as the doctors who had treated Fra’ Giacomo over the past months and some of the Order of Malta volunteers to pay their last respects.
+In compliance with the restriction measures for COVID-19, the funeral was celebrated in a limited form so it could be repeated four times over the same day to allow relatives, the Order’s government, the closest collaborators, a diplomatic mission as well as the doctors who had treated Fra’ Giacomo over the past months and some of the Order of Malta volunteers to pay their last respects.

 Officiating the funeral, Cardinal Giovanni Angelo Becciu, the Pope’s Special Delegate to the Sovereign Order of Malta, recalled the heartfelt message Pope Francis had sent when he learnt of the Grand Master’s death, remembering him as a “zealous man of culture and faith”.

 In his homily, Cardinal Becciu said that Fra’ Giacomo will remain an example for all Order of Malta members, stressing his humanity and generosity that had so profoundly marked his life under the banner of self-sacrifice and service to the poor and the sick: “I like to remember the empathy of his cordial and sincere conduct in human relations; his meekness and acceptance; the deep faith animating all his actions; the love for the Pope and Church breathed since an early age in his family, always linked to the Holy See,” said Cardinal Becciu.